Ubuntu vs. Redhat (Rhel): Which One Should You Learn?

 Look at Job Listings

-Filter out jobs related to managing servers, system administration, sysadmin, and stuff like that.
-And then read the job descriptions.
+Filter out jobs related to managing servers, system administration, sysadmin, etc. And then read the job descriptions.
 They should mention what operating system you should know.
-See how many require RHEL and how many require Ubuntu.
+See how many require RHEL and Ubuntu.

 Install Ubuntu and RHEL on Virtual Machines